-In the Belgian federal system, the competence to legislate on discrimination in the areas covered by the Racial and Employment Equality Directives is divided between the Federal State, the three Communities and the three Regions, to which extensive legislative powers have been attributed since 1970, and especially since the constitutional reforms of 1980 and 1988, in the fields of education, culture and socioeconomic policy.
+In the Belgian federal system, the competence to legislate on discrimination in the areas covered by the Racial and Employment Equality Directives is divided between the Federal State, the three Communities and the three Regions, to which extensive legislative powers have been attributed since 1970, and especially since the constitutional reforms of 1980 and 1988, in the fields of education, culture and socio-economic policy.

-&lt;sup>5 Regions and Communities adopt Decrees.
+&lt;sup>6 Regions and Communities adopt Decrees.
 These Decrees are called Ordinances (ordonnances) with respect to the Region of Brussels-Capital.
 The federal legislature (Senate and House of Representatives) adopts lois, translated as "Federal Acts" or "Acts" in this report.

-&lt;sup>1 For an excellent review of the issue, see S. Van Drooghenbroeck and J. Velaers, "La répartition des compétences dans la lutte contre la discrimination", in C. Bayart, S. Sottiaux and S. Van Drooghenbroeck (eds), Les nouvelles lois luttant contre la discrimination, Brussels, La Charte, 2008, pp. 103 and sq.
+&lt;sup>1 In 2010 and 2011, the update of the report was made with the support of Gabrielle Caceres, Ph.D. student at the Université libre de Bruxelles (ULB, School of Law and Institute for European Studies).
+For an excellent review of the issue, see S. Van Drooghenbroeck and J. Velaers, "La répartition des compétences dans la lutte contre la discrimination", in C. Bayart, S. Sottiaux and S. Van Drooghenbroeck (eds), Les nouvelles lois luttant contre la discrimination, Brussels, La Charte, 2008, pp. 103 and sq.

-&lt;sup>2 Council of State, opinions no. 40.689/AG, 40.690/AG, and 40/691/AG, of 11 July 2006.
+&lt;sup>3 Council of State, opinions no. 40.689/AG, 40.690/AG, and 40/691/AG, of 11 July 2006.
 These opinions are appended to the governmental bill presented to the House of Representatives on 26 October 2006 (doc.
 51 2720/001) which led to federal statutory law on 10 May 2007 (see infra, section 0.2).
 Following a number of changes to the original bill, a second text was presented to the Council of State on 2 October 2006.
-However, the second opinion of the Council of State did not reexamine the question of the division of competences.
+However, the second opinion of the Council of State did not examine again the question of the division of competences.

-&lt;sup>3 French-speaking Community (Communauté française), Flemish Community (Vlaamse Gemeenschap), German-speaking Community (deutschsprachigen Gemeinschaft).
+&lt;sup>4 Wallonia-Brussels Federation (Fédération Wallonie-Bruxelles) formally named French-speaking Community (Communauté française), Flemish Community (Vlaamse Gemeenschap), German-speaking Community (deutschsprachigen Gemeinschaft).

-&lt;sup>4 Walloon Region (Région wallonne), Flanders (Vlaams Gewest), and Brussels-Capital (Région de Bruxelles-capitale).
+&lt;sup>5 Walloon Region (Région wallonne), Flanders (Vlaams Gewest), and Brussels-Capital (Région de Bruxelles-capitale).